Eric DeLisle/Winnie Doherty

 Chartwells Team Member Recognized by SC.

 Food Service Worker Pat Paula at the Mitchell Elementary was recognized by the B-R School Committee for helping a young student in the cafeteria who was choking.
 In addition, Pat received Chartwells "Class Act" award for her quick thinking and reaction.
 Pat learned the Heimlich Maneuver last Spring when Chartwells staff obtained CPR certifications during a training session at the Conant Center in Bridgewater.
 Congratulations Pat.

 Director in the Classroom

-Recently in January, Mr DeLisle was invited to Williams Intermediate to discuss Healthy Eating with Mr. Arruda's Health Classes, and Mr. Robichaud's Science Classes.
+Each school year, Mr. DeLisle is invited to Williams Intermediate to discuss Healthy Eating with Mr. Arruda's Health Classes, and Mr. Robichaud's Science Classes.
 Besides the benefits of the 5 Food Groups, 8 classrooms of students engaged in a lively discussion about reading Food Labels.
 Focus was on Portion Sizes, Calories, Ingredients, Junk Food and Whole Grains.

 Farms to Schools

-In October, our Farms To Schools promotions at the HS, RMS and WIS created lots of excitement in our cafeterias.
-Students learned why it is good to buy local.
+Every school year in October, our Farms To Schools promotions at the HS, RMS and WIS creates a lot of excitement in our cafeterias.
+Students learn why it is good to buy local.
 They tasted locally grown Apple Cider & Kale Chips and got to guess the weight of a giant pumpkin.
-Chartwells at B-R continues to purchase locally grown produce for Students including Cucumbers, Green Peppers, and Apples.
+Chartwells at B-R continues to purchase locally grown produce for students including Cucumbers, Kale, Green Peppers, Potatoes, Tomatoes Apples and more.